CarlosIvan9/sentiment-usecase/README.md

  * An optional web application interface, allowing users to interact with the model through a simple, user-friendly UI.

 This deployment ensures both programmatic and interactive access to the model.
+Furthermore, the API accepts as input either a movie review as a string, or a set of movie reviews as a list of strings.

 The url of the api is the following: